-As you continue your journey of Route 66 from Jerome, you’ll soon enter Pulaski County, the self-proclaimed Heart of the Ozarks.
-To enhance your travels, the Pulaski County Tourism Bureau offers a free brochure that has turn-by-turn directions and historic details along Pulaski’s original 33 miles of the Mother Road.
+As you continue your journey on Route 66 from Jerome, you’ll soon enter Pulaski County, the self-proclaimed Heart of the Ozarks.
+The Pulaski County Tourism Bureau offers a free brochure with turn-by-turn directions and historic details along Pulaski’s original 33 miles of the Mother Road to enhance your travels.
 You may order it online from their website or download the brochure.
 You will also find a complimentary audio tour.

-Through this area, the Mother Road cuts through large rock bluffs, over streams, and through lush valleys, as well as providing numerous peeks at vintage restaurants, auto courts and service stations.
-One of the most scenic drives on Route 66, you’ll soon pass over a pristine four-lane section of the Mother Road that was built to carry traffic to and from Fort Leonard Wood during World War II.
-The first twisting, narrow stretch of Route 66 through Devil’s Elbow was obviously not adequate for the many moving men and equipment and the new four lane stretch was completed in 1943.
+Through this area, the Mother Road cuts through large rock bluffs, over streams, and through lush valleys and provides numerous peeks at vintage restaurants, auto courts, and service stations.
+One of the most scenic drives on Route 66, you’ll soon pass over a pristine four-lane section of the Mother Road built to carry traffic to and from Fort Leonard Wood during World War II.
+The first twisting, narrow stretch of Route 66 through Devil’s Elbow was inadequate for the many moving men and equipment, and the new four-lane stretch was completed in 1943.
 Today, most of this old four-lane is still original and is in very good condition considering its age.
 Passing through the steep bluffs of the Big Piney River, the Hooker Cut was one of the deepest road cuts in the nation at the time of its construction.

-Interestingly, the curbs along this stretch of road are inclined towards the roadway.
+Interestingly, the curbs along this stretch are inclined towards the roadway.
 This was a common building practice at the time, as it was believed that such a design would keep cars from going off the road.
-However, they soon found out that the curb design actually caused cars to overturn and was soon discontinued.
+However, they soon discovered that the curb design caused cars to overturn and was soon discontinued.

-In this small community, you truly feel as if you have stepped back in time as you drive this endearing piece of the old Mother Road.
+In this small community, you feel like you have stepped back in time as you drive this endearing piece of the old Mother Road.
 Sheldon’s Market, which also houses the post office, first began as Miller’s Market in 1954 and was later called Allman’s Market.
 The Elbow Inn Bar and Barbeque Pit was established in 1929 and is one of the oldest original buildings on Route 66 that still operates as the same type of business.
-The Elbow Inn was the one time home of the Munger Moss Sandwich Shop which moved to Lebanon in 1946 after the highway was realigned through the Hooker Cut.
+The Elbow Inn was the former home of the Munger Moss Sandwich Shop, which moved to Lebanon in 1946 after the highway was realigned through the Hooker Cut.

-In late April of 2017, a record flood struck Devils Elbow.
-According to the Waynesville Daily Guide, water from the overflowing Gasconade River, rose over the historic Route 66 Bridge and hit the roof of the Elbow Inn.
+In late April 2017, a record flood struck Devil’s Elbow.
+According to the Waynesville Daily Guide, water from the overflowing Gasconade River rose over the historic Route 66 Bridge and hit the roof of the Elbow Inn.
 Homes were also reported to be swept off their foundations during the unusually heavy rains.
 Portions of Route 66 were washed away.
 In addition to flooding at Devils Elbow, some residents in Waynesville were also forced to evacuate due to flooding from the Roubidoux River.
-The flood on April 29th and 30th claimed one life in Pulaski County and forced many from their homes.
-It is not known as of this update (May 2, 2017) when/if the Elbow Inn will reopen, nor how long Route 66 will be closed in this area.

 Waynesville Epitomizes Main Street USA

-After leaving Devil’s Elbow, you will enter Saint Robert which features the George M. Reed Park, one of the last remaining roadside parks along the route in Missouri.
+After leaving Devil’s Elbow, you will enter Saint Robert, which features George M. Reed Park, one of the last remaining roadside parks along the route in Missouri.
 Then you’ll enter Waynesville with its quaint downtown district that epitomizes Main Street USA.
-Waynesville got its start in 1831 when a man named G.W.
+Waynesville started in 1831 when a man named G.W.
 Gibson “squatted” on the land where the town sits today.
-Just one year later Pulaski County was formed and Waynesville was soon designated as the county seat.
+One year later, Pulaski County was formed, and Waynesville was soon designated as the county seat.
 In 1835, James A. Bates opened one of the first stores in the settlement, which also served as a temporary courthouse.
-In 1839, the town was platted and a post office opened, named after famous General “Mad Anthony” Wayne, the daring Revolutionary War hero and Indian fighter.
+In 1839, the town was platted, and a post office opened, named after famous General “Mad Anthony” Wayne, the daring Revolutionary War hero and Indian fighter.

-Like much of Missouri, Waynesville declared itself as “Confederate” during the Civil War, flying the rebel flag over its courthouse.
-However, this was short lived due to hits strategic location on the Wire Road.
+Like much of Missouri, Waynesville declared itself “Confederate” during the Civil War, flying the rebel flag over its courthouse.
+However, this was short-lived due to its strategic location on the Wire Road.
 On June 7, 1862, Federal troops marched in, taking over the town and building a fort to protect the Wire Road.

 The town existed due to lumber and agricultural interests until Route 66 came through and developed into more of a tourist community, as it is today.

-At the junction of Route 66 and Highway 17 you officially enter Waynesville.
-On the historic square are several historic buildings including the Old Stagecoach Stop Museum, which first served as a stage waystation and post office when it was built in 1850.
+At the junction of Route 66 and Highway 17, you officially enter Waynesville.
+On the historic square are several historic buildings, including the Old Stagecoach Stop Museum, which first served as a stage waystation and post office when it was built in 1850.
 During the Civil War, it was commandeered by the Federal Army and used a hospital as the Union forces built the fort on the south side of the square.
-Later it would serve as a hotel, boarding house and a private residence.
-More than a century later, it had fallen into sever disrepair and was condemned by the city in 1982.
+Later it would serve as a hotel, boarding house, and a private residence.
+It had fallen into severe disrepair more than a century later and was condemned by the city in 1982.
 However, Waynesville citizens rallied and saved the building.
-Today, it is listed on the national Register of Historic Places.
+Today, it is listed on the National Register of Historic Places.
 Also on the square is the Old Route 66 Courthouse Museum, built in 1903 and serving Pulaski County until 1989.

 According to Beth Wiles, Executive Director of the Pulaski County Tourism Bureau, downtown Waynesville has undergone a major renovation.
-There is now a tourist district located a few doors down from the Rigsby Station which offers up Route 66 Candy Shop, gift shops that carry Route 66 memorabilia, wine and moonshine tastings.
-Hoppers across the street from the Route 66 Courthouse Museums offers up 66 beers on tap.
-It is named in honor of Frog Rock, the huge frog that overlooks Route 66 as you come into town.
+There is now a tourist district located a few doors down from the Rigsby Station, which offers up Route 66 Candy Shop, gift shops that carry Route 66 memorabilia, wine, and moonshine tastings.
+Hoppers across the street from the Route 66 Courthouse Museums offer up 66 beers on tap.
+It is named in honor of Frog Rock, the huge frog that overlooks Route 66 as you enter town.
 Waynesville also partnered with the National Park Service on the Trail of Tears Memorial and Interpretive Trail.
 This is located just before the Roubidoux Bridge, on the left, in Laughlin Park.
-The storyboards take visitors along concrete pathways that follow the river, as well as along the pathway and boardwalk to the Roubidoux Spring and underwater cave.
+The storyboards take visitors along concrete pathways that follow the river and along the pathway and boardwalk to the Roubidoux Spring and underwater cave.

-As you begin to head out of town you enter area known as Buckhorn, cross the overpass of Interstate 44 where you will see the small Pleasant Grove Church which has been serving its congregation since 1926.
-Just a bit further down the road sits the building that once housed the Hillcrest Grocers & Station, pumping KanOTex gas in 1932..
+As you begin to head out of town, you enter the area known as Buckhorn, cross the overpass of Interstate 44, where you will see the small Pleasant Grove Church, which has been serving its congregation since 1926.
+A bit further down the road sits the building that once housed the Hillcrest Grocers & Station, pumping KanOTex gas in 1932.